Duncan Sandys: The Duncan Sandys case

 In 1937, Sandys was commissioned into the 51st (London) Anti-Aircraft Brigade, Royal Artillery, of the Territorial Army (TA).
 In 1938, he asked questions in the House of Commons on matters of national security that reflected his TA experience.
 He was subsequently approached by two unidentified men, presumably representing the secret services, and threatened with prosecution under section 6 of the Official Secrets Act 1920.
 Sandys reported the matter to the Committee of Privileges which held that the disclosures of Parliament were not subject to the legislation, though an MP could be disciplined by the House.
 The Official Secrets Act 1939 was enacted in reaction to this incident.

 Wartime career

-During the Second World War he fought with 51st (London) HAA Regiment in the Norwegian campaign and was wounded in action; this left him with a permanent limp.
+During the Second World War Sandys fought with 51st (London) HAA Regiment in the Norwegian campaign.
+In April 1941 he suffered injuries to his feet in a motoring accident; this left him with a permanent limp.